You were hoping for a 5 point bullet list with dosage amounts, but now you have another wall of text.

 Dr. Brownstein has shared a protocol that he has used to help his patients.
 This is commonly referred to as The Iodine Protocol.
 A lot of books, doctors, group admins, and members refer to this protocol as essentially the gold standard.
 But the issue is that Dr. Brownstein has since seemed to have changed his stance on how much iodine to start with, and he also works directly with his patients to address outstanding issues before jumping into large amounts of iodine.
 His protocol may work well when he is in control of guiding a person, but that does not necessarily mean it works if we just dive into natural detox while potentially still consuming toxic food etc.

 When I started researching iodine, the idea of jumping into these large doses of iodine itself as well as the other nutrients was a little frightening or at least confusing.
 Over the years, I have studied nutrition and biochemistry extensively.
 I was lucky enough to be able to build and use this understanding to reverse some serious health issues.
-What I share with you is just my success story.
+What I share with you is just my success story and the information that allowed me to get here.

 Understanding what we are made of